 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Bruges.

 Watch the sunrise from the Kruisvest windmills

-The Kruisvest windmills are 4 windmills located on Kruisvest street that originated in medieval times.
-All 4 windmills sit atop their own hill so it’s a great vantage point to observe the whole city.
-Next to the windmills, is Hof de Jonghe – a park where you can feed and photograph sheep.
-However, the time of year that you visit will affect whether the sheep are out grazing in the park.
-In the spring and summer, you will be able to spot the sheep but in the winter, the park will most likely be empty.
+The Kruisvest windmills are four windmills located on Kruisvest street that originated in medieval times.
+All four windmills sit atop their own hills, so it’s a great vantage point from which to observe the whole city.
+Next to the windmills is Hof de Jonghe – a park where you can feed and photograph sheep.
+However, this depends on the time of the year you choose for your visit.
+In spring and summer, you will be able to spot the sheep, but during winter the park will most likely be empty.

 Eat a Belgian Waffle in the Markt

 The Markt is the historic market square in the center of the city with restaurants, shops, hotels, hostels and parks.
 The Markt is also called the Historic Centre of Brugge and it was named a UNESCO World Heritage Site in 2000.